tc39/proposal-decimal/README.md

 ### Rational fractions

 Many languages in the Lisp tradition include fractions of arbitrary-size integers as a basic data type, alongside IEEE-754 64-bit binary floating point numbers.
 We're not proposing fractions as a built-in type for JavaScript right now for a couple reasons:
 - **Logically matching the problem domain**: When working with human-written/read decimals, a data type which represents just that is more logical.
-Common operations like rounding has intuitive meaning on a decimal data type, but are a bit of a mismatch for rationals (even if they can be well-defined).
+Common operations like *rounding* and *presentation* in decimal format in a UI have intuitive meaning on a decimal data type, but are a bit of a mismatch for rationals (even if they can be well-defined).
 - **Efficiency**: Simple operations like addition of fractions requires use of a greatest-common-denominator (GCD) algorithm to normalize the fraction.
 At the same time, even with that, the denominator can get pretty big with just a few operations if care isn't taken.
 - **Still limited expressiveness**: Rationals still cannot express most polynomial or trigonometric values, so the exactness benefits still fall away in most cases.
 It's not clear how often practical programs actually need preciseness in fractions but not those other issues.